The Getty

 Timed tickets recommended.
 Free for L.A.
 County residents weekdays after 3pm.
 No tickets are required to see outdoor sculptures Urban Light and Levitated Mass

-Just a heads up, though: The eastern half of LACMA’s campus is mostly closed as it wraps up a massive redesign dubbed the David Geffen Galleries, due to be completed by late 2024.
+Just a heads up, though: The eastern half of LACMA’s campus is mostly closed as it wraps up a massive redesign dubbed the David Geffen Galleries, due to be completed by 2025.
 But you’ll still find about a half-dozen special exhibitions and a bright presentation of the modern collection located in the existing Resnick Pavilion and BCAM.

 • Museums